ioBroker/ioBroker.mqtt/README.md

 The Publish-Subscribe messaging pattern requires a message broker.
 The broker is responsible for distributing messages to interested clients based on the topic of a message.
 Historically, the 'MQ' in 'MQTT' came from IBM's MQ message queuing product line.

-This adapter uses the MQTT.js library from https://github.com/adamvr/MQTT.js/
+This adapter uses the MQTT.js library from [https://github.com/adamvr/MQTT.js/](https://github.com/adamvr/MQTT.js/)

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Configuration
-- **Type** - Select "Client" (If you want to receive and send messages to other broker) or "Server" if you want create own MQTT broker.
+- **Type** - Select "Client" (If you want to receive and send messages to other broker) or "Server" if you want to create own MQTT broker.

 ### Server settings
 - **WebSockets** - if parallel to TCP Server, the WebSocket MQTT Server should run.
 - **Port** - Port where the server will run (Default 1883). **WebSockets** will always run on port+1 (Default 1884)
 - **SSL** - If TCP and WebSockets should run as secure server.
-- **Authentication/User name** - If authentication required, you can specify username.
-It is suggested to always use SSL with authentication to not send passwords over unsequre connection.
+- **Authentication/User name** - If authentication required, you can specify the username.
+It is suggested to always use SSL with authentication to not send passwords over unsecure connection.
 - **Authentication/Password** - Password for user.
 - **Mask to publish own states** - Pattern to filter ioBroker states, which will be sent to clients.
-You can use wildcards to specify group of messages, e.g "*.memRss, mqtt.0.*" to get all memory states of all adapters and all states of adapter mqtt.0
+You can use wildcards to specify group of messages, e.g "*.memRss, mqtt.0.*` to get all memory states of all adapters and all states of adapter mqtt.0
 - **Publish only on change** - New messages will be sent to client only if the state value changes.
-Every message sent by client will be accepted, even if the value does not changed.
+Every message sent by the client will be accepted, even if the value does not change.
-- **Publish own states on connect** - by every client connection the all known states will be sent to client (defined by state mask), to say him which states has the ioBroker.
+- **Publish own states on connect** - by every client connection the all known states will be sent to client (defined by the state mask), to tell him which states has the ioBroker.
-- **Prefix for all topics** - if set, every sent topic will be prepended with this prefix, e.g if prefix "iobroker/" all states will have names like "**iobroker**/mqtt/0/connected"
+- **Prefix for all topics** - if set, every sent topic will be prepended with this prefix, e.g. if prefix `iobroker/` all states will have names like `**iobroker**/mqtt/0/connected`
 - **Trace output for every message** - Debug outputs.
-- **Send states (ack=true) too** - Normally only the states/commands with ack=false will be sent to partner.
-If this flag is set every state independent from ack will be sent to partner.
+- **Send states (ack=true) too** - Normally only the states/commands with `ack=false` will be sent to partner.
+If this flag is set every state independent of ack will be sent to partner.
 - **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
-In this case topic with "/set" will be used to send non acknowledged commands (ack: false) and topic without "/set" to receive state updates (with ack: true).
+In this case topic with `/set` will be used to send non acknowledged commands (ack: false) and topic without `/set` to receive state updates (with ack: true).
 The client will receive sent messages back in this mode.
 - **Interval before send topics by connection** - Pause between connection and when all topics will be sent to client (if activated).
 - **Send interval** - Interval between packets by sending all topics (if activated).
 Used only by once after the connection establishment.
 - **Use chunk patch** - There is a problem with last update of mqtt-packet, that frames will be sent directly to client and not first completely built and then sent to client.
 Some old clients do not like such a packets and do not work with new library.
 To fix it you can activate this flag.
 - **Force clean session** - Overwrite the client settings and clear or keep session.

 ### Client settings
 - **URL** - name or ip address of the broker/server.
-Like "localhost".
+Like `localhost`.
 - **Port** - Port of the MQTT broker.
 By default 1883
 - **Secure** - If secure (SSL) connection must be used.
-- **User** - if broker required authentication, define here the user name.
+- **User** - if broker required authentication, define here the username.
-- **Password** - if user name is not empty the password must be set.
+- **Password** - if the username is not empty the password must be set.
 It can be empty.
 - **Password confirmation** - repeat here the password.
-- **Subscribe Patterns** - Subscribe pattern.
+- **Subscribe Patterns** - Subscribe by the pattern.
 See chapter "Examples of using wildcards" to define the pattern. '#' to subscribe for all topics. 'mqtt/0/#,javascript/#' to subscribe for states of mqtt.0 and javascript
-- **Publish only on change** - Store incoming messages only if payload is differ from actual stored.
+- **Publish only on change** - Store incoming messages only if payload differs from actual stored.
-- **Mask to publish own states** - Mask for states, that must be published to broker. '*' - to publish all states. 'io.yr.*,io.hm-rpc.0.*' to publish states of "yr" and "hm-rpc" adapter.
+- **Mask to publish own states** - Mask for states, that must be published to broker. '*' - to publish all states. 'io.yr.*,io.hm-rpc.0.*' to publish states of `yr` and `hm-rpc` adapter.
-- **Publish all states at start** - Publish all states (defined by state mask) every time by connection establishment to announce own available states and their values.
+- **Publish all states at start** - Publish all states (defined by the state mask) every time by connection establishment to announce own available states and their values.
 - **Prefix for topics** - The prefix can be defined for own states.
-Like "/var/ioBroker/".
-Name of topics will be for example published with the name "/var/ioBroker/ping/192-168-1-5".
+Like `/var/ioBroker/`.
+Name of topics will be for example published with the name `/var/ioBroker/ping/192-168-1-5`.
 - **Test connection** - Press the button to check the connection to broker.
 Adapter must be enabled before.
-- **Send states (ack=true) too** - Normally only the states/commands with ack=false will be sent to partner.
-If this flag is set every state independent from ack will be sent to partner.
+- **Send states (ack=true) too** - Normally only the states/commands with `ack=false` will be sent to partner.
+If this flag is set every state independent of ack will be sent to partner.
 - **Use different topic names for set and get** - if active, so every state will have two topics: ```adapter/instance/stateName``` and ```adapter/instance/stateName/set```.
-In this case topic with "/set" will be used to send non acknowledged commands (ack: false) and topic without "/set" to receive state updates (with ack: true).
+In this case topic with `/set` will be used to send non acknowledged commands (ack: false) and topic without `/set` to receive state updates (with ack: true).
 - **Send state object as mqtt message** - The client sends the states as parsed string JSON objects to the broker (example parsed string JSON object: ```{"val":true,"ack":true,"ts":1584690242021,"q":0,"from":"system.adapter.deconz.0","user":"system.user.admin","lc":1584624242021,"expire":true}```); if not the values ```states.val``` is sent as a single value (example state.val as single value: ```true```)
 - **Persistent Session** - When checked the broker saves the session information of the adapter.
-This means it tracks which messages have been send / received by the adapter (only QoS Level 1 and 2) and to which topics the adapter has subscribed.
+This means it tracks which messages have been sent/received by the adapter (only QoS Level 1 and 2) and to which topics the adapter has subscribed.
 This information survives a disconnect and reconnect of the adapter.

 ## Install